+Holistic risk management must take into consideration not only the software developed, but other third party software.
+The risk of including third-party software components in healthcare technologies can be managed, in part, by leveraging a software bill of materials (SBOM)

 Pre-market development management

 AI medical devices can be based on “locked” or “adaptive” algorithms.
 When an algorithm is locked, the algorithm provides the same result each time the same input data is applied to it and it does not change or “learn” from new data.
 In contrast, an adaptive algorithm continuously learns from real-world experience or additional data, and the output for the same input data may be different before and after this learning occurs.